 Policies A.9.8 and C.9.8 are intended to complement the other policies that have been created to address all storage and application of ASM, NASM, commercial fertilizer, and pesticide threats.
 It has also been selected as the policy approach because this program will inform landowners that they are in a wellhead protection area, what stewardship funds (if any) are available and best management practices that should be implemented.
 The information provided through education and outreach will also provide advice to those residents who will require a risk management plan.
 It is anticipated that these policies will promote voluntary action to address significant threats.
 Policy R.9.1, while identical to policies A.9.8 and C.9.8 is the only policy addressing these threats in the residential land use section of the plan.
-The Committee felt that the likelihood of these activities occurring under circumstances which would make it a significant threat on residential properties would be very low.
-Given the low likelihood of these activities occurring on residential properties, the SPC felt that education and outreach would be sufficient to minimize the risks to sources of drinking water.
+The Committee felt that the likelihood of these activities occurring under circumstances which would make it a significant threat on residential properties, the SPC felt that education and outreach would be sufficient to minimize the risks to sources of drinking water.